#Pandora Papers: ‘Ventures’ magazine named her one of the over 50 people in Africa who were dollar billionaires

-Despite no records of any basic education, professional training or any stints of formal employment anywhere, the secured investments of Mama Ngina Kenyatta sweeps across hospitality, banking, mining, large-scale agriculture, equities, property, real estate and ranching.
+Despite no records of any basic education, professional training or any stints of formal employment , the secured investments of Mama Ngina Kenyatta sweep across hospitality, banking, mining, large-scale agriculture, equities, property, real estate and ranching.

-He left his family inter-generational wealth which can only squandered in 100 lifetimes
+Kenyatta left his family inter-generational wealth which can only be squandered in 100 lifetimes

-Never mind when her husband left Kapenguria Prison in 1959, Jomo Kenyatta had nothing to bank on.
-When he died in 1978 after 15 years as president, he left his family inter-generational wealth which can only squandered in 100 lifetimes.
+It is instructive that when her husband left Kapenguria Prison in 1959, Jomo Kenyatta had nothing to bank on.
+When he died in 1978 after 15 years as president, he left his family inter-generational wealth which can only be squandered in 100 lifetimes of utter idiocy.

 Curiously, she once confessed in a local vernacular radio station some years back that she struggled with school fees as Kenyatta left her with little to go on!

-Her combined stake together with sons, President Uhuru and Muhoho Kenyatta was 13.21 percent pf the merged NCBA worth Sh6.6 billion and held through Enke Investments.
+Yet, Mama Ngina’s combined stake together with sons, President Uhuru and Muhoho Kenyatta was 13.21 percent of the merged NCBA bank worth Sh6.6 billion and held through Enke Investments.
 Mama Ngina holds another 11.93 percent through Ropat Nominees Ltd worth Sh5.9 billlion and another 5.7 percent through Ropat Trust Company valued at over Sh2.9 billion.

-Mama Ngina was one of only three women dollar billionaires in Africa.
+Indeed, Mama Ngina was one of only three women dollar billionaires in Africa.
 The other two being Isabel Dos Santos, the daughter of Angola’s president and Nigerian oil tycoon, Folorunsho Alakija.
 The family wealth of which she was a beneficiary was built over time, actually, in the first 15 years of Kenyatta becoming President.

 Besides prime beach land, Mama Ngina also got licenses from the Ministry of Wildlife and Natural Resources to engage in the sale of game trophies including the lucrative export of baby elephant ivories before a ban was imposed in 1977.